Main Content

 Destruction from Israeli strikes on Alma el-Chaab on December 14, 2023.
 (Marwan Bou Haidar/The Public Source)

 After more than 300 days of war, nearly 100,000 people are displaced from their homes in south Lebanon, over 500 are dead, and thousands have been wounded.
 Just 1 percent of the displaced are housed in government-run collective shelters set up in Sour, Hasbaya, Nabatieh, and Saida.
 As of last month, the electricity utility did not have a specific contingency plan, while the caretaker economy minister says the country has just four to six weeks worth of diesel left.
 And though some ministries and state-owned enterprises have developed their own plans under the government’s overarching framework, the public is in the dark about most of them.
 The government has estimated that it needs $50-100 million per month for three months in a moderate or worst-case war scenario and is seeking international donor support, which may not be forthcoming in the required amounts.
-Over the past ten months, donors have given Lebanon just a third of the $74 million sought by the government.
+Over the past 10 months, donors have given Lebanon just a third of the $74 million sought by the government.

 Many Lebanese are uncertain whether the government is capable of stepping up to ensure not only that the displaced and wounded have access to basic services but also that basic necessities like internet, water, electricity, and food are secured in the event that the war escalates dramatically.